Thinking about the Master System library

 Eventually, some family members got me a (single) disk drive and a copy of Apple DOS for Christmas.
 I eagerly plugged it all up, only to have it go up in smoke.
 Turns out that when the power supply gets old enough, it can’t really handle the extra power draw from the floppy drive(s).
 I don’t think I’ll ever forget the sight of blue smoke (or the smell of it) coming from inside the box.

 So now I have a broken Apple II.
 It’s been sitting in my basement, on a cheap Ikea end table that is entirely too short to sit next to.
-I recently had to move it to make room for some exercise equipment, and that’s when I realized that I had to decide what I was going to do with it. → Game is dead.
-Game remains dead.
-And we have killed it.
+I recently had to move it to make room for some exercise equipment, and that’s when I realized that I had to decide what I was going to do with it. → Who is that standing behind you?

 Affordable GOG Game Recommendations Part 2